Welcome to UNICEF USA!

 Listen to Young Voices on World Children's Day

-On November 20 — World Children's Day, UNICEF's annual day of action for children, by children — young people around the world will shine a spotlight on issues that matter most to kids — the right to quality education and a safe place to play, the right to be loved, healthy and hopeful.
+On November 20 — World Children's Day, UNICEF's annual day of action for children, by children — young people around the world will speak out on issues that matter most to kids — the right to quality education and a safe place to play, the right to be loved, healthy and hopeful.

 Children and young people around the world are standing up for their rights